insight-creative/Insight-Creative-2021/content/blog/social-media-pain-points/index.md

 ![Social media apps on phone screen](social-media-apps-on-phone.jpg)

-As a social media specialist, I’ve seen first-hand how common social media pain points can affect small businesses.
-I’ve also seen how these businesses can thrive when they develop a social media strategy that works for their brand.
+As a social media specialist, I’ve seen firsthand how common social media pain points can affect small businesses.
+I’ve also seen how these businesses can thrive when they develop a [social media strategy](/services/copywriting-services/) that works for their brand.
 The consensus?
-Social media marketing is far too valuable to ignore, and the challenges can be avoided if you prepare.
+Social media marketing is far too valuable to ignore, and many of its challenges can be avoided with the right preparation.

 If your business hasn’t taken part in social media, or your current efforts are falling flat, I’m here to share the info you need to succeed.
 Keep reading to learn more about social media marketing, common pain points small businesses encounter and how you can prepare for them.